 Professor Susan Page is an Aboriginal academic whose research focuses on Aboriginal and Torres Strait Islander peoples’ experience of learning and academic work in higher education and student learning in Indigenous Studies.
 Her current position is Professor in the Centre for the Advancement of Indigenous Knowledges, in the Faculty of Arts and Social Sciences.
 From 2015-2018 Susan led a university wide Indigenous Graduate Attribute project.
 Early in her academic career, Susan was awarded a university Excellence in Teaching Award (University of Sydney).
 Susan’s Australian Research Council funded research (with Professor Michelle Trudgett and Dr Neil Harrison) explored best practice for the supervision of Indigenous doctoral students.
 Other recent research includes, examining Indigenous student engagement in Australasian Universities, a project to explore student learning in undergraduate Indigenous Studies, investigating Education curricula inclusive of Darug knowledge traditions and examining the roles of Indigenous academics in Australian Universities.
-Susan is a Director of the National Aboriginal and Torres Strait Islander Higher Education Consortium (Aboriginal Corporation).
+Susan was a Director of the National Aboriginal and Torres Strait Islander Higher Education Consortium (Aboriginal Corporation) from 2015-2018.

 Page, S & Asmar, C 2008, Indigenous academic voices: Stories from the tertiary education frontline.